Washington Commanders

 STADIUM REVIEW

 Washington used to have a season ticket holder waitlist of 160,000 names.
 In 2019, tickets for a November tilt against the Lions were going for as little as $4.
 And there were still 20,000 empty seats.
-To say that the fans have given up forking over their cash to unpopular owner Daniel Snyder is an understatement.
-This once robust fan base has decided to protest years of mediocre football and perceived price gouging through the weapon of apathy.
+This once robust fan base protested years of mediocre football and perceived price gouging through the weapon of apathy.
+And it doesn’t help that they have the worst barn in the NFL.

 While a mere 12 miles from the White House, the trek to the stadium is a good hour’s drive on game day.
 Parking is among the priciest in the league and is a Ben-Hur chariot race after the game, one of the most disorganized messes I’ve ever seen.

 The biggest positive is the marching band, the oldest marching band in football.
-“Hail to the Redskins” was one of the better pro fight songs.
-Not sure what they’ll do with Commanders, but hopefully, the band sticks around.
+Even with all of the name changes and the ownership swap, the band plays on.
+“Hail to the Redskins” was one of the better pro fight songs, and while “Hail to the Commanders” doesn’t sound right (not to get political, but it feels a little like an ode to a dictator), the band still brings it.

-The team has settled a few off-the-field messes, and have a new inoffensive name.
-Next step is to improve the fan experience, likely with a new stadium by the time the lease is up in 2027.
-Because FedEx Field is the least fun building in football.
+This place was bad enough that former sponsor FedEx wriggled out of their naming rights contract two years early so as not to be associated with this place.
+Fortunately, a new era is coming in Washington.
+The team settled a few off-the-field messes, has an inoffensive name, and an inoffensive owner.
+Next step is to improve the fan experience, likely with a new stadium by the end of the decade.
+Because Commanders Field is the least fun building in football.
 A once-proud fan base deserves better.